« Visit Fantastic Pest Control

 Table of Contents

-• The danger of a dead animal
+• The danger of dead rats in your house or garden

 • How to dispose of a dead rat in your garden